 In fact, Patel is so confident about the potential of having a website targeted at other regions that he thinks they can be more valuable than English sites.

 “If I were starting all over again,” he says, “I wouldn’t create a website in English.
 Instead, I would pick a region in Europe, like France or Germany, where it isn’t as competitive and where their currency is worth more than the dollar.”

 The message is clear—if you are willing to invest in localizing your site into other languages, you might be able to absolutely dominate the search engine rankings in some other languages.

 But you can’t go halfway with a shoddy, half-hearted Google Translation on your website.
-You must commit with a quality website localization that will move up in the search engine rankings and earn the respect of customers around the globe.
+You must commit with a quality website localization that will move up in the search engine rankings, improve international conversion rates, and earn the respect of customers around the globe.